joyjoie/Logic-Enhanced-BERT-for-QA-Tasks/README.md

 # CS135-Final-Project

 ## Scope
-The scope of this project is to develop a QA model that can handle both natural language questions and logical forms.
+This project aims to develop a model that utilizes formal semantic representation (logical forms) to improve the model's capability for QA tasks.
 The model is designed to:
 - Tokenize and encode natural language questions and logical forms.
 - Perform cross-attention between the encoded question and context.
 - Predict the start and end positions of the answer in the context.